A quick note about a resource you may like:

 Spanish – My son has said several times he wants to learn Spanish, but I know I have to be careful about how I approach this, or he will change his mind.
 I feel very fortunate to have found the show Salsa, which is available online for free from Georgia Public Broadcasting.
 He loves it.
 We are keeping a Spanish journal and writing down the key words that each episode focuses on, and we read over all the words before we watch.
 (I do the writing here – at this point I want learning Spanish to be fun, and I don’t care if he doesn’t remember the words.)
 My son also requests for me to read the synopsis and a page or two of the English transcript of the show before we watch just to give him an idea of what’s happening.
 This has been a fun, slow-paced way to introduce him to the Spanish language, and now he knows a handful of Spanish words!
 I’m planning to make some Spanish labels of household items to put up around the house in order to remind me to use a little Spanish throughout the day.

 Project time – THIS IS THE MAIN FOCUS OF OUR HOME EDUCATION, and if you don’t already know what this is, you need to read What is Project-based Homeschooling.
 This is the time I have set aside for my son’s projects, and unless we sleep very late in the morning, it usually works out to be about two hours before lunch.
 But this doesn’t mean we don’t sometimes work on his projects on the weekends or in the afternoons.
 Projects also weave their way into our book time and family outings.
-To see a list of my son’s projects, look at my page Project-based Homeschooling.
-I’ll be adding more soon.
+To see a list of my son’s projects, look at my page Project-based Homeschooling projects page.
 You’ll see his projects have covered most other requirements in a Typical Course of Study, particularly science.
 My son is a little biologist!

 Art – My son does a lot of art on his own, so I thought he would benefit from and enjoy some formal lessons.
 I would love to do this everyday, but I don’t want to discourage him from making his own art and creations, so I put it on the schedule for Friday mornings when we are at home.
 (Most Fridays we are not.
 We have one bi-weekly class (which may or may not continue), a once-a-month class, and an occasional play date on Fridays.)
 However, I am not bound to this schedule.
 Last Saturday we did our first art activity!
 I may try to continue using the weekends, if the boys want something to do.
 (UPDATE: MARCH 2014 – I just posted Homeschooling: 1st Grade Art Explorations, which goes deeper into this subject.)
 Here are my resources: